NairSiddharth/Bullpen/_posts/2025-12-12-reed-sheppard-starting.md

 <figure>
 <iframe src="https://streamable.com/e/kcgpyr" width="560" height="315" frameborder="0" allowfullscreen></iframe>
 <figcaption>More of this please!
-Amen Thompson in dunker's spot, gets the lob from Sengun for dunk</figcaption>
+Amen Thompson in dunker's spot, gets the lob from Şengün for dunk</figcaption>
 </figure>

 Reed Sheppard starting would solve this.
 It'd allow Amen to get back to what he's best at, beastly point of attack defense and slashing to the rim on offense.
 When Reed sits, the lineup reverts to the current setup: Okogie at shooting guard, Amen at point guard.
 Amen still gets his developmental reps, just not for 30+ minutes a game.
 Reed's actual responsibilities wouldn't change; he'd still be the secondary playmaker and shooter.
 This just changes WHO he's playing with.

-Imagine a team playing the Rockets closely, and Sengun is subbed off for Adams.
+Imagine a team playing the Rockets closely, and Şengün is subbed off for Adams.
 Offensive hub off the floor is a good thing, right?
 Well, it's more a pick your poison adventure with these Rockets.
-K. Durant - S. Adams - J. Smith Jr. - R. Sheppard posts a +44.7 net rating in 62 minutes.
+Reed-Durant-Adams-Jabari posts a [+34.17 net rating in 67 minutes](https://www.pbpstats.com/wowy-combos/nba?TeamId=1610612745&Season=2025-26&SeasonType=Regular%2BSeason&PlayerIds=201142,1642263,1631095,203500).
 Elite, even if the sample is limited.
 Reed runs the show, Durant scores, Adams does the dirty work, Jabari spaces and guards.
 Clear roles unlocking everyone.

-Apply that same principle to the starting lineup.
-Sengun operates as the primary hub in the post.
-Reed spaces the floor and acts as secondary playmaker when defenses scheme to take Sengun away.
+Apply that same principle to the starting lineup. Şengün operates as the primary hub in the post.
+Reed spaces the floor and acts as secondary playmaker when defenses scheme to take Şengün away.
 Amen simplifies his game down to pure cutting and slashing offensively.
-He doesn't need to run pick-and-rolls (0.79 PPP) or handoffs (0.5 PPP) that aren't working anyway.
+He doesn't need to run pick-and-rolls ([0.80 PPP](https://www.nba.com/stats/players/ball-handler?CF=TEAM_ABBREVIATION*E*HOU)) or handoffs ([0.5 PPP](https://www.nba.com/stats/players/hand-off?CF=TEAM_ABBREVIATION*E*HOU&dir=D&sort=PPP)) that aren't working anyway.
 Jabari shoots, KD does everything, and suddenly you have a starting five where everyone's doing what they do best.

 Yes, it's the same lineup that's currently running a +0.2 net rating.
 But now, clearly defined responsibilities change everything.
 Currently, Amen is trying to be a playmaker when he should be slashing.
-Reed + Amen + Sengun = too many cooks (standard math rules not applicable).
+Reed + Amen + Şengün = too many cooks (standard math rules not applicable).

 What about the bench?
 Stagger Reed's minutes.
 Let him start, sub out with the rest of the starters, then bring him back to run bench units.
 He's too valuable not to maximize.

 This isn't about breaking what works.
 It's about making what works better.

-## Starting 5 or Bench Spark?
+### Starting 5 or Bench Spark?

 <figure>
 <iframe src="https://streamable.com/e/42jwym" width="560" height="315" frameborder="0" allowfullscreen></iframe>